Do the Digit Insurance

 10. Helps to Improve Posture

 While performing Vajrasana, you need to maintain a straight back.
-Thus, when you practice it regularly, it helps you to hold the perfect posture for a long time.
+Thus, practising it regularly helps you maintain the perfect posture for a long time.

 This, in turn, benefits you in sitting straight.
 Additionally, it improves your concentration and eyesight.
 Also, it is suitable for your spine.
 Lastly, sitting with a straight spine lowers back pain and helps lower a hunchback posture.